VetinariLives/GSU_SWE_Fall_2024/Documentation/SysAdmin_UseCase.md

 Use Case:

 Actors:
-- System Admin
-- Dating Website Backend System
+System Admin, Dating Website Backend System

 Description:
 A system admin oversees user requests to transfer their profile data from the dating website to a personal backup or a partner application.
 This includes ensuring that the correct data (personal details, matches, messages, likes) is securely transferred.